TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 11/2 Kings 11.7.md

 ---

-And the two companies of you, even all that go forth on the sabbath, shall keep the watch of the house of Jehovah about the king.
+The two companies of you, even all who go out on the Sabbath, shall keep the watch of the house of Yahweh around the king.